Félix Award

-The Félix Award (Trophée Félix or Prix Félix) is an award, given by the Association du disque, de l'industrie du spectacle québécois (ADISQ) on an annual basis to artists working in the music and humor industry in the Canadian province of Quebec.
+The Félix Award (Trophée Félix or Prix Félix) is an award, given by the Association du disque, de l'industrie du spectacle québécois (ADISQ) on an annual basis to artists working in the music, storytelling (conte), and humour industry in the Canadian province of Quebec (in any language) and in the French language in Canada.

 The award

 The first Félix awards were presented on September 23, 1979.
 The idea belonged to the first president of ADISQ, Gilles Talbot.
 The award trophy was created by Marc-André Parisé.

 The awards are named in honour of Quebec songwriter Félix Leclerc.

 In contrast to the Juno Awards, whose nominations are based partially on record sales, nominations and winners of the Félix are decided by ADISQ members.
 The awards are given during an annual ceremony "Gala de l'ADISQ".
 Among the categories are Best-selling album, Best album (in various music genres), Songwriter of the year, Composer of the year, Song of the year, Male/Female singer of the year, Discovery of the year, Show of the year, etc.